-For the three months ended December 31, 2016, E-L Financial had consolidated net income of \$100.1 million or \$24.49 per share compared with \$207.7 million or \$51.90 per share in 2015.
-The \$107.6 million decrease is mainly due to E-L Corporate's \$65.9 million net gain on investments in the fourth quarter of 2016 compared to a \$270.1 million gain in 2015.
-Income from associates declined during the fourth quarter of 2016 reflecting impairment write downs related to the Company's investment in Algoma.
-Empire Life's net income was higher relative to 2015 due to higher profit from the Individual Insurance product line primarily attributable to improved stock market conditions in 2016, a favourable update of policy liability assumptions for the Individual Insurance product line in 2016 (compared to an unfavourable update in 2015) and management actions to improve asset/liability matching in 2016.
+For the three months ended December 31, 2017, E-L Financial had consolidated net income of \$257.1 million or \$64.47 per common share compared with \$100.1 million or \$24.49 per common share in 2016.
+The \$157.0 million increase is mainly due to E-L Corporate's \$257.4 million net gain on investments in the fourth quarter of 2017 compared to a \$65.9 million in 2016.
+The increase in the net gain on investments was due to both higher equity market returns and foreign currencies strengthening against the Canadian dollar in the fourth quarter of 2017.
+Income from associates earned \$13.6 million for the fourth quarter of 2017 compared to a loss of \$31.2 million in 2016.
+The 2016 results included an impairment write down of \$31.8 million related to the Company's investment in Algoma.
+Empire Life's net income for the quarter was \$48.1 million compared to \$52.2 million in 2016.
+The decrease in income is mainly due to lower gains in the Individual Insurance product line partly offset by improved operating performance in the Wealth Management product line.

-For the three months ended December 31, 2016, E-L Financial had consolidated comprehensive income of \$89.5 million or \$21.79 per share compared with \$210.4 million or \$52.59 per share for the comparable period in 2015.
-Other comprehensive loss ("OCL") was \$10.6 million compared with other comprehensive income ("OCI") of \$2.7 million in 2015.
-The decrease in OCI is mainly due to lower unrealized investment gains on AFS investments.
+For the three months ended December 31, 2017, E-L Financial had consolidated comprehensive income of \$275.5 million or \$69.16 per share compared with \$89.5 million or \$21.79 per share for the comparable period in 2016.
+Other comprehensive income ("OCI") was \$18.4 million compared to a other comprehensive loss ("OCL") of \$10.6 million in the fourth quarter of 2016.
+The increase in OCI is mainly due to higher unrealized investment gains on AFS investments within the Empire Life segment during the quarter partially offset by a decline in the net remeasurement of defined benefit plan compared to the fourth quarter of 2016.